 The Allures 44 Opale crossed the Northwest Passage

 In August 2019, the Allures 44 Opale crossed the Northwest Passage.
 The success encountered on this 4500 mile route is the culmination of years of passion for sailing in the far North by Marc Pédeau and Bénédicte Michel, the discreet authors of this performance.
-Before going into more detail about the story of this crossing, let us first of all evoke the conquest of this famous passage, endowed with a mythical status in the history of navigation.
+Read part one (here) and part two (here).

 Note: the various geographical elements mentioned in this text appear on the map reproduced in a larger-format version of which can be viewedhere.